advanced-js/oop/README.md

 ## V3

-Make 2+ `SuperHero` subclasses that have two or special properties and actions, with tests.
+Make 2+ `SuperHero` subclasses that have two or special properties and actions, with tests covering all of the functionality.